 The DECKED D-Box – Phenomenally Better Quality And Fully Compatible With DECKED Toolbox Organization Systems

 This kit is everything we love about the DECKED D-Bag (durability, portability, and full compatibility with DECKED’s tool box organizers).
-In addition, though, it comes fully pre-packed with a 72-hour emergency kit as well as a Zeus power Station to jumpstart your car or truck, and possibly avoid roughing it for 72 hours in the first place.
+In addition, it comes pre-packed with a 72-hour emergency kit as well as a Zeus Power Station to jumpstart your car or truck, to hopefully avoid roughing it for 72 hours in the first place.

-So, now you should have a better idea of the performance and design options you’ll get if you shop with Hart for your tool storage and organization needs.
-If you want something a little more solidly built and mobile, though, DECKED is the better choice.
+You should have a better idea of the performance and design options you’ll get with Hart for your tool storage and organization needs.
+If you want something a little more solidly built and mobile, DECKED is the better choice.